akhilprs/EagleUserbot/README.md

 ## Installing ⬇️

 > Click on options to expand.
-In general, you need a hosting server to run your bot.
+You need a hosting server to run your bot.

 <details>